How to Use Fiber Media Converter in Your Network?

 Considerations for Using Media Converters in a Network

-Media converters are simply plug and play devices, yet you still have to consider some factors when connecting them to the network.
-It is better to choose a flat, secure place to install the media converter.
-Leave ample space around the converter for ventilation.
+Media converters are simple plug-and-play devices, yet you still have to consider some factors when connecting them to the network.

 -